We never forget our first.

 - Would you want someone to have a real conversation with you?

-Parting ways is uncomfortable on both manager and employee.
+Parting ways is uncomfortable for both manager and employee.
 Following the right steps can help both parties move on to better things.

 Like this article?
 Sign up for Ian's blog and receive updates when new articles are published.